techwillsaveus/brighteyes/LEDText/readme.txt

 * Use the 'f'/'F' to cycle through the fonts
 * Fonts are loaded from the data folder of the application so you can create more fonts using Tool > Create Fonts in Processing
+* Bitmap/Pixel fonts seem to work best.
+You can find some <a href="http://www.dafont.com/bitmap.php">here</a>